trustless-services/bscco-documentation/_posts/2022-03-11-website-now-up.md

 ---
 layout: post
-title: Introducing Reverie - A ridiculously elegant Jekyll theme
+title: Website now up!
-categories: [Miscellaneous, Jekyll]
+categories: [Announcement]
 excerpt: This is a temporary site to host some documentation about the upcoming release of BSCCO, the lightning network superconductor.
 ---